itsmwangijohn/itsmwangijohn.github.io/_tabs/about.md

 order: 4
 ---

-John Mwangi | Security Analyst
+John Mwangi | Security Analyst.

 -Networking & Infrastructure: Experienced in designing and securing robust network architectures and monitoring traffic for anomalies.